-A childhood friend pays tribute to one of Mumbai’s biggest cricketing heroes on his landmark birthday today
+A childhood friend's tribute to Ajit Wadekar on his 75th birthday

 The moment I realised that Ajit Laxman Wadekar will complete 75 today, my memory raced back to the mid-1950’s.
 I know Ajit since our childhood.
 Both of us stayed at Shivaji Park and played tennis ball cricket together.